filakhtov/gentoo-use-docs/www-client/chromium.md

 It is safe to disable the flag.

-### jumbo-build
-Pass the `use_jumbo_build=true` option to the `gn gen` command.
-Enable "unity builds", called Jumbo builds to merge many source files and compile them together, since a large portion of source code is in shared header files that dramatically reduces the total amount of work needed.

-It is recommended to enable this flag to significantly improve the build time.

 ### kerberos
 Pass the `use_kerberos=true` option to the `gn gen` command.
 Enable support for the SPNEGO authentication mechanism (Simple and Protected GSS-API Negotiation), also known as "integrated authentication" or "negotiate authentication" to provide the concept of Single Sign-On (SSO) - having authenticated once at the start of a session, users can access network services throughout a Kerberos realm without authenticating again.
 Enable support for the `--auth-server-whitelist` runtime option that takes as its value a comma-separated list of permitted hostnames.
 Also enable the `--auth-negotiate-delegate-whitelist` runtime option to allow a network service to authenticate to other network services on users behalf.